-How well do you think you will perform in an organization where you are constantly told what needs to be done.
-Not too well, yes, I thought as much!
+Empower your employeesHow well do you think you will perform in an organization where you are constantly told what needs to be done?
+Not too well, yes, I felt as much!
 Learn to empower your employees instead of constantly nagging them.

 This engagement driver defines the tone of the organization.
 If you have a sorted organizational culture, you feel at peace showing up to work.
-Imagine a chaotic organization, with no proper regulations or policies and now imagine yourself working there.
-I bet, most people will stop me right here!
+Imagine a chaotic organization with no proper regulations or policies, and now imagine yourself working there.
+I bet most people will stop me right here!

-Career growthOrganizations need to understand employees have personal and professional goals and both are in tandem with each other.
+Career growthOrganizations need to understand employees have personal and professional goals, and both are in tandem with each other.
 If your employees don’t see clear career growth in your organization, they will likely not stick around.

-When employees are in tandem with the organization’s vision and goals, they feel in sync with their role.
-When employees are engaged they don’t mind putting in a few extra hours to keep the ball rolling.
+Brand alignmentWhen employees are in tandem with the organization’s vision and goals, they feel in sync with their roles.
+Employees don’t mind putting in a few extra hours to keep the ball rolling when engaged.
 They feel they are an integral part of the organization and take ownership of the tasks assigned.

-Humans are wired to get excited when there is a reward offered.
-This is the essence of human behavior but this can be used to your advantage at the workplace and is a way of simply thanking your employees for the amazing work they have been doing for you for the longest possible time.
+RewardsHumans are wired to get excited when there is a reward offered.
+This is the essence of human behavior, but it can be used to your advantage at the workplace and is simply thanking your employees for the fantastic work they have been doing for you for the longest possible time.

-Learn to cultivate social relationships at work.
+Social relationships at workLearn to cultivate social relationships at work.
+This engagement driver examines respect, feedback, fairness, development, and advocacy in the employee-manager interaction.
 Your workplace need not be high school, where you need someone to constantly monitor you or punish you if things are not done in a particular manner.

-As with any business, data is essential; you will need a way to take the pulse of your organization and know at what level your employees are engaged or otherwise.
-One of the best ways is to deploy the employee Net Promoter Score survey.
+Data and more dataAs with any business, data is essential; you will need a way to take the pulse of your organization and know at what level your employees are engaged or otherwise.
+One of the best ways is to collect employee feedback and deploy the employee Net Promoter Score survey.
 Typically the scores are ranked as follows:

-- People who rate you between 9-10 are your Promoters, they are highly engaged and are willing to promote your organization.
+- People who rate you between 9-10 are your Promoters.
+They are highly engaged and are willing to promote your organization.

 - People who rate you between 1-6 are your Detractors.
 They are highly disengaged and are likely to complain about the company.